Hexer-7/Overwatch-Mercy-AI/README.md

 - Mercy's health bar color must be consistent (avoid using multiple colors for different functions).
   ![image](https://github.com/Hexer-7/Overwatch-Mercy-AI/assets/130850854/e04ea6af-83d0-4fc0-bf93-e7d14587c55e)
   ![Overwatch 2 Screenshot 2024 03 01 - 00 13 10 96](https://github.com/Hexer-7/Overwatch-Mercy-AI/assets/130850854/59921cdd-dd2e-4267-b456-4c6dea90799c)
-  **Avoid using yellow or blue for the health bar color to prevent potential issues with the bot.**

 - You have to choose other buttons for heal and damage boost in-game and set them in Mercy AI.
 For example:
   ![image](https://github.com/Hexer-7/Overwatch-Mercy-AI/assets/130850854/901a38b7-e73d-4ec0-bfb9-a1752e58a01c)